MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-tutorial.md

 Use a rule to specify the event values you want to monitor, the conditions you want to detect, and the actions you want [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] to take.

-The Explorer pane displays objects, like event streams, for this reflex. **Delivery events** is one of the objects.
+The Explorer pane displays objects, like eventstreams, for this activator. **Delivery events** is one of the objects.

 1. In the Explorer pane, select the object called **Delivery events**.
-You can create rules about objects that use data from the **Package delivery events** event stream.
+You can create rules about objects that use data from the **Package delivery events** eventstream.
 For example, a rule that checks packages for temperature.

     :::image type="content" source="media/activator-tutorial/data-activator-temperature.png" alt-text="Screenshot showing Delivery events table and the temperature column.":::